miguelcoria94/JustStocks/projectnotes/projectnotes.md

 7. import 'createStore', 'combineReducers', 'applyMiddleware', 'compose' from the redux package

+NOTE:
+ * createStore - creates a redux store that holds the complete state tree of your app.
+There should only be a single store in your app.

 8. import 'thunk' from 'redux-thunk'

+9. create a 'rootReducer' that calles 'combineReducer' and passes in an empty object

 5. All the Backend is inside the backend folder.